kurokurome/font-atlas-generator/README.md

 ## Font Settings

-- Font size: 24-150px
+- Allowed Font size: 24-50px
-- Font Padding size (for each character): 1-10px
+- Allowed Font Padding size (for each character): 1-10px

+---

+## HOW TO USE THE GENERATOR

+- Put font files that you want to use inside `fonts` folder
+- Select the file in the program
+- Set the font size and font padding size
+- Click "Generate Atlas" and it will show you a preview of the atlas
+- Click "Export".
+The atlas and the coordinate file will be saved inside `outputs` folder

-## Tips: If you want to use fonts that is installed in your computer, you can copy the fonts you want to use inside `C:\Windows\Fonts` and paste it into `fonts` folder.
+#### Tips: If you want to you fonts that is installed in your computer, you can find it in `C:\Windows\Fonts`.
+Copy the fonts and paste it inside `fonts` folder that the program created.

+---

 ## Preview